-- Subscription must be made by the Fund for shares in at least four companies and allocated between investors in proportion to the amounts they have contributed - No investments may be made by the Fund until it closes (the Fund closes on the latest date on which applications in it can be accepted) - It must be expected that the conditions of the EIS scheme which apply in relation to shares and companies will be satisfied for all the investments made by the Fund. - Approved Funds are required to include the following statement in their promotional material:
+- Subscription must be made by the Fund for shares in at least four companies and allocated between investors in proportion to the amounts they have contributed - No single investment should comprise more than half of the Fund. - No investments may be made by the Fund until it closes (the Fund closes on the latest date on which applications in it can be accepted) - It must be expected that the conditions of the EIS scheme which apply in relation to shares and companies will be satisfied for all the investments made by the Fund. - Approved Funds are required to include the following statement in a prominent place in their promotional material: